eclipse/kiso-testing/docs/introduction/integration_test.rst

 -  provide the auxiliaries with the matching connectors
 -  generate the list of tests to perform
 -  provide the testcases with the auxiliaries they need
 -  verify if the tests can be performed
--  flash and run and synchronize the tests on the auxiliaries
+-  for remote tests (see :ref:`../remote_test/remote_test`) flash and run and synchronize the tests on the auxiliaries
 -  gather the reports and publish the results

 Auxiliary